ivoa/vo-dml/doc/guide/JavaCodeGeneration.md

 Operations are not in general cascaded into references - so that the references need to be explicitly managed.
-In most cases this will be the "natural" way to do things for the model - however at creation time it might be inconvenient to do this so that there is a method `persistRefs(jakarta.persistence.EntityManager _em)` that will do a deep persist of any references in the child objects, which in turn then will allow an error free persist of the parent.
+In most cases this will be the "natural" way to do things for the model - however at creation time it might be inconvenient to do this so that there is a method `persistRefs(jakarta.persistence.EntityManager _em)` on the model that will do a deep persist of any references in the child objects, which in turn then will allow an error free persist of the content.
+Note that in general it is only possible to run the persistRefs once all of the content has been added to the model, and only for the first time a reference is created - for subsequent updates of the model it will be necessary to manage the references manually.

 In general collections are marked for lazy loading, and as a convenience there is a `forceLoad()` method generated that will do a deep walk of all the collections in a particular type, which will force the loading of the whole instance tree if that is desired.